How Commercial Fleet Vehicle Financing Can Work for You

 • Determine which vehicle or vehicles you want to purchase or lease and who you want to buy from

-• Determine which lender is right for you and what offers you qualify for (something Nav can help you with)
+• Determine which lender is right for you and what offers you may qualify for

 • Gather the required information and documentation